avipatel91/IsYourCarEvenSmart/README.md

 		This uses mocha, should, supertest, and fs for TDD.
           The first test checks response of vehicle info against json in a local file.
+          Rest of the tests do not check against a json since the values can change every other call.
           The rest of the tests should be self-explanatory since Mocha and Should are pretty verbose.